osism/ansible-collection-commons/roles/network/README.rst

 .. zuul:rolevar:: network_lldpd
    :default: false

-If you wan to use lldpd set the value to true.
+If you want to use lldpd set the value to true.
 The link layer discovery protocol is a protocol to discover networks in a lan.

 .. zuul:rolevar:: network_lldpd_package_name
    :default: lldpd